steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-an-FX-Chain.md

 ### FX Handling

-1. When an effect is loaded into a slot, the UI script's ``"fxMenuSelect`` parameter is changed and the ``onFxMenuChanged`` function is called.
+1. When an effect is loaded into a slot, the ``"fxMenuSelect`` parameter of the UI script is changed and the ``onFxMenuChanged`` function is called.
-1. The UI script's ``onFxMenuChanged`` function sets the MIDI script's ``selectFx`` parameter which uses a table to transfer information about which effect to load.
+1. The ``onFxMenuChanged`` function of the UI script sets the ``selectFx`` parameter of the MIDI script, which uses a table to transfer information about which effect to load.
 The ``selectFx`` parameter calls the ``onSelectFx`` function in the MIDI script, which loads the effect on the bus.
-1. After the MIDI script's ``onSelectFx`` function has loaded the effect, the ``sendUpdateBus`` parameter is set.
-The MIDI script's ``sendUpdateBus`` parameter is connected to the UI script's ``updateBus`` parameter.
+1. After the ``onSelectFx`` function of the MIDI script has loaded the effect, the ``sendUpdateBus`` parameter is set.
+The ``sendUpdateBus`` parameter of the MIDI script is connected to the ``updateBus`` parameter of the UI script.
-1. When the UI script's ``updateBus`` parameter is changed, the ``onBusChanged`` function is called and the associated parameters and templates of the FX Chain are updated by calling ``defineFxSwitchesParam`` and ``defineFxMenuParam``.
+1. When the ``updateBus`` parameter of the UI script is changed, the ``onBusChanged`` function is called and the associated parameters and templates of the FX Chain are updated by calling ``defineFxSwitchesParam`` and ``defineFxMenuParam``.
-1. After the UI script's ``onBusChanged`` function has updated the FX Chain's templates, the ``onFxFocusChanged`` function is called.
+1. After the ``onBusChanged`` function of the UI script has updated the FX Chain templates, the ``onFxFocusChanged`` function is called.
 The FX Editor template uses [Dynamic Template References](./Dynamic-Template-References.md), i.e., the template it displays is defined by the ``@fxEditor`` UI variable.
 The ``onFxFocusChanged`` function defines the effect panel by setting the ``@fxEditor`` UI variable of the FX Editor template to the corresponding effect template.

 ![FX Chain FX Editor Template](../images/Creating-an-FX-Chain-FX-Editor.png)

 ### FX Drag and Drop Handling

-1. When an effect is dragged and dropped to a new position in the FX Chain, the UI script's ``onTemplateListViewDrop`` function is called.
+1. When an effect is dragged onto a new position in the FX Chain, the ``onTemplateListViewDrop`` function of the UI script is called.
-1. The UI script's ``onTemplateListViewDrop`` function sets the MIDI script's ``moveFx`` parameter.
-This calls the MIDI script's ``onMoveFx`` function, which repositions the effect on the bus.
+1. The ``onTemplateListViewDrop`` function of the UI script sets the ``moveFx`` parameter of the MIDI script.
+This calls the ``onMoveFx`` function of the MIDI script, which repositions the effect on the bus.
 1. After the ``onMoveFx`` function has moved the effect, the ``sendUpdateBus`` parameter is set.
-The MIDI script's ``sendUpdateBus`` parameter is connected to the UI script's ``updateBus`` parameter.
+The ``sendUpdateBus`` parameter of the MIDI script is connected to the ``updateBus`` parameter of the UI script.

 All other steps are the same as in the [FX Handling](#fx-handling) section, starting with step four.

-## Transfering the FX Chain to Your Instrument
+## Transferring the FX Chain to Your Instrument

-In order to integrate the FX Chain into your macro page, you need to do the following.
+To integrate the FX Chain into your macro page, you need to do the following:

-1. Copy the bus and effects in the **Program Tree**.
-The Program structure of your instrument must match the structure of the [Example VST Preset](#example-vst-preset) and your macro page must be attached to the topmost element in the **Program Tree**.
+1. Copy the bus and effects from the **Program Tree** to your instrument.
+The program structure of your instrument must match the structure of the [Example VST Preset](#example-vst-preset) and your macro page must be attached to the topmost element in the **Program Tree**.

 ![Program Tree FX Bus](../images/Creating-an-FX-Chain-FX-Bus.png)

-2. Copy all [Templates](../../HALion-Macro-Page/pages/Templates.md).
-The [Templates](../../HALion-Macro-Page/pages/Templates.md) in the [Example VST Preset](#example-vst-preset) use [Resources](../../HALion-Macro-Page/pages/Resources.md) from the [Basic Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#basic-controls) and [Vector Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#additional-and-vector-controls) library.
-Later, you can change the [Resources](../../HALion-Macro-Page/pages/Resources.md) to match the look of your instrument.
+2. Copy all the templates from the example VST preset that you edited in the steps above and paste them to the **Templates Tree** of your macro page.
+The templates in the example VST preset use [Resources](../../HALion-Macro-Page/pages/Resources.md) from the [Basic Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#basic-controls) and [Vector Controls](../../HALion-Macro-Page/pages/Exploring-Templates.md#additional-and-vector-controls) libraries.
+In a later step, you can change these resources to match the look of your instrument.

 ![Templates](../images/Creating-an-FX-Chain-FX-Chain-Templates.png)

-3. Copy the [Templates](../../HALion-Macro-Page/pages/Templates.md) and Variables from the **GUI Tree** to your macro page.
+3. Copy the Templates and Variables from the **GUI Tree** of the example VST preset to your macro page.

 ![GUI Tree](../images/Creating-an-FX-Chain-GUI-Tree.png)

 4. Copy the code from the UI and MIDI scripts to the respective scripts of your instrument.
-5. Connect the MIDI script's ``sendUpdateBus`` parameter with the UI script's ``updateBus`` parameter.
+5. Connect the ``sendUpdateBus`` parameter of the MIDI script with the ``updateBus`` parameter of the UI script.

 ![updateBus Parameter](../images/Creating-an-FX-Chain-updateBus.png)